yahoowind/DrewLive/README.md

 Click the badge above or use the invite link: [discord.gg/GScZh8D3rB](https://discord.gg/GScZh8D3rB)

 Feel free to explore the links and enjoy your streaming experience! 🎬📡

+🎮 Recommended IPTV Players
+For the best streaming experience with DrewLive playlists, use one of these apps:
+	•	Televizo – Lightweight, fast, and supports advanced playlist headers.
+	•	Kodi – Fully customizable media center with PVR IPTV Simple Client support.
+	•	TiviMate – User-friendly IPTV player with great EPG integration and multi-playlist support.